Monitoring and evaluation

 M&E activities are undertaken to achieve the following objectives:

 We also build monitoring, evaluation, surveillance and data management capacities in partner institutions, such as national malaria control programmes, and engage in international efforts to set agendas.
-With respect to malaria, we are an active participant in Roll Back Malaria’s M&E-focused technical working groups as well as in other groups that address M&E issues in specific content areas.
+With respect to malaria, we are an active participant of the RBM Partnership's M&E-focused technical working groups, as well as in other groups that address M&E issues in specific content areas.

 Surveillance is also one of the cornerstones of control activity for malaria and some neglected tropical diseases (NTDs), allowing governments and health organisations to monitor the situation on the ground, identify the emergence of outbreaks and prioritise regions or populations that are most vulnerable to disease.
 This information helps shape targeted responses and to evaluate their impact.